giannistbsnet/maize-datacrop/creatingWorkflows.markdown

 - Define the **Processor Type** and it's parameters.
 - Choose a **Worker** for deployment.
 - Assign **Data Input** and **Data Output** using digital resources.

+**Note**: Before creating a processor in the Flow Creator, ensure that you have already created the data models you plan to use with it.
+This includes the worker asset and the digital resources that will represent the data input and output you plan to add.